dbraganca/python-integer-powers/README.md

 # Analytical integration of EFTofLSS loop corrections

 This project was created to efficiently evaluate ETFofLSS loop corrections up to the 1-loop bispectrum.
 This technique uses a decomposition of the linear power spectrum into analytical function of $k^2$, and proceeds to evaluate the integrals using recursion relations.
+The algorithm is described in detail in [arXiv:2212.07421](http://arxiv.org/abs/2212.07421).

 ## Outline